 Assays and Services

 The HIMC pair efficient study and sample management with a comprehensive suite of immune monitoring assays that allow us to quantify circulating proteins, phenotypically and functionally characterize immune cells at the proteomic and transcriptomic level and map their spatial organization in tissues.
-All of our assays are developed to balance innovation with robust protocols and operating procedures to ensure data quality and reproducibility.
+HIMC offers the most advanced equipment in the field for research at Genomic, cellular and proteomic analysis.
+Driven by a combination of deep scientific and technical expertise and innovative technology, all of our assays are developed to balance innovation with robust protocols and operating procedures to ensure data quality and reproducibility.

 The HIMC leverages our deep immunological and technical expertise to offer consultation in developing study-specific biospecimen collection protocols and innovative immunologic assessment plans and approaches to evaluate immune responses in clinical studies.
 We will help define the endpoints of the immune assay, assay parameters, sample requirements (collection, labeling, storage, handling, and shipping) and processing, reagents and controls, data analysis, data management expectations, and estimated costs.
 We encourage you to contact us as early as possible when designing a study to see how we can help with the process.